 - More innovation

 - More open communication

 - Positive impact on employee health

-In addition, the focus of the staff is directed specifically to certain issues, regarding which they are surveyed every week.
+In addition, certain issues receive specific focus, and staff take weekly surveys about these issues.
 This may cause employees to notice positive changes in the given area more or to make more suggestions for improvement, which the entire company can benefit from.